ksu-is/Code-Generator/README.rst

 =======
 This is free software: you may copy, modify, and/or distribute this work under the terms of the BSD 3-Clause license.
 See the file ``LICENSE.BSD`` for details.

+Future improvements:
+> - Improved program by adding an option to no longer require letter/ numbers for passcode input
+- Machine Learning